segmentio/analytics-react/README.md

 2. **Send the data to analytics tools** (for example, Google Analytics, Amplitude, Mixpanel).
     - Over 250+ Segment companies send data to eight categories of destinations such as analytics tools, warehouses, email marketing and remarketing systems, session recording, and more.
 3. **Explore your data** by creating metrics (for example, new signups, retention cohorts, and revenue generation).
-    - [TODO - find a better parallel here] Retention cohorts are the best way of measuring product market fit.
+    - The best Segment companies use retention cohorts to measure product market fit.
 Netflix has 70% paid retention after 12 months, 30% after 7 years.

 [Segment](https://segment.com) collects analytics data and allows you to send it to more than 250 apps (such as Google Analytics, Mixpanel, Optimizely, Facebook Ads, Slack, Sentry) just by flipping a switch.
 You only need one Segment code snippet, and you can turn integrations on and off at will, with no additional code.